tinacms/tina-self-hosted-demo/README.md

 1. Create a new [GitHub personal access token (PAT)](https://github.com/settings/personal-access-tokens/new) with content access to the new repository and copy the token as the value for the `GITHUB_PERSONAL_ACCESS_TOKEN` environment variable.
 2. Fill out the `NEXTAUTH_SECRET` environment variable with a random string.
-3. Fill out the `NEXTAUTH_CREDENTIALS_KEY` environment variable with the key you want to use for storing user credentials in the KV database (i.e. `tinacms_users`).

 # Local Development